opencog/sensory/DesignNotes-L.md

 Memory, Assembly, Understanding
 ===============================
-Below follows some ruminations on a simple design that could provide a verbal (text) interface to complex strutural systems, as well as a rudimentary form of memory.
+Below follows some ruminations on a simple design that could provide a verbal (text) interface to complex structural systems, as well as a rudimentary form of memory.
 It is based on using an LLM, such as ollama, to generate vector embeddings of text snippets; these vector embeddings can then be associated with matching structural (symbolic) entities.
 It